 After finishing what he thought was the last of his education at the University of Texas in 2014, Bishop moved on in the pursuit of another degree in Psychology in order to continue into the field of clinical psychology. .

 He continued to write and work in his local community.
 As a lay counselor and ordained clergy, He began to write spiritual formation and education curriculum and set about creating guidelines for small group studies for a religious fraternity.

 His first novella, Pandemonium, written in a raw, cathartic state after a traumatic event in 2004 and now in its third printing, continues to be available for the Kindle at Amazon.com, for the Nook at Barnes & Noble, and for iPad or iPhone at the iBookstore.

 From the Ashes

 Like a phoenix, Bishop rebuilt his life several times after the Dark Ages from next to nothing.
 Eventually, he found himself raising his autistic child alone while working and going to school full-time.
-In 2008, he would be tried again in the battlefield of life set off by the final dissolution of his decades-long, rocky relationship with the mother of his daughter and youngest son, and once again in 2017 with the sudden death of his dad in a tragic aircraft accident.
+In 2008, he would be tried again in the battlefield of life set off by the final dissolution of his decade-plus relationship with the mother of his daughter and youngest son, and once again in 2017 with the sudden death of his dad in a tragic aircraft accident.

 Bishop completed his graduate work in Psychology at Angelo State University in December 2018.
 In the Spring of 2019, he started a Master of Arts, Curriculum and Instruction—Advanced Instructor program at Angelo State University while beginning the Master of Education, Clinical Mental Health Counseling program at the University of Akron in Fall 2020.